City of Santa Fe working to improve parking garage technology

 City Councilor JoAnne Vigil Coppler said the current parking revenue collection system is more than 20 years old, and they hope this money will help them monitor garages more efficiently.

 “The biggest thing is not having garages be manned as we do now,” Coppler said.
-“They are full-time staffed.
+“They are full-time staff.
 It will give people more ample time to leave their cars.”

 The city estimates that the new system would increase parking revenues by $400,000 a year while cutting operating expenses by $200,000.